-All costs for compute resource in Snowflake are based on credits.
-When you signed up for the Snowflake service, you either purchased (or were granted) a quantity of credits or you chose to be billed for your monthly credit usage.
+All costs for compute resources in Snowflake are based on credits.
+When you signed up for Snowflake, you either purchased (or were granted) a quantity of credits or you chose to be billed for your monthly credit usage.
 Snowflake credits are charged based on the number of virtual warehouses you use, how long they run, and their size.

-- Warehouses are only charged for credit usage when they are running.
-When a warehouse is suspended, it is not charged for any credit usage.
+- Warehouses are only billed for credit usage when they are running.
+When a warehouse is suspended, it does not accrue any credit usage.

 Viewing Credit Usage for Your Account¶

-Users with the ACCOUNTADMIN role can use the Snowflake web interface or SQL to view monthly and daily credits charged for all the warehouses in your account.
+Users with the ACCOUNTADMIN role can use the Snowflake web interface or SQL to view monthly and daily credit usage for all the warehouses in your account.